CFDHubUserGuide/UserGuide/Software.rst

 When **Distributed Memory On a Cluster** is selected, new options appears.
 Selecting **Machine Names** it is possible to enlist the nodes that the user wants to use, as can be seen in the following figure:

 .. figure:: images_test/multiple-node.png

+At the voice *Solver Processes* the user could also select how many cores wants to use.
+When not explicited, the cores will be equally distributed on the multiple node.
+..
+If the user want to select how to spread the cores, for example a total of 20 processors in two nodes, at the voice **Machine Names** the user should sostitute the *node-x-y, node-x-z* in figure with *node-x-y:10, node-x-z:10.

 Parallel CPU+GPU run set-up
 --------------------------------